Modular Arithmetic from

 is divisible by 7.

-Various notations have been devised to indicate that "9802527 is
+Various notations are used to indicate that "9802527 is

-When the modulus is otherwise specified, it may even be understood that each
+When the modulus used is otherwise specified, every number may stand for

-number stands for its own residue class and ordinary equations may be written
+its own residue class and straight equations can be written

 which would look strange outside of this context.